 These anatomically correct paper dolls are a great sex education teaching resource that you can use with your child.
-They are perfect for starting conversations about the differences between bodies, the correct names of the private body parts, gender, biological sex, gender stereotypes, private and public, body safety and more.
-They also provide you with an opportunity for the kids to practice their fine motor skills with colouring in and cutting out!
+They are perfect for starting natural conversations with your child about their body.
+They also provide you with an opportunity for the kids to practice their fine motor skills with colouring-in and cutting out!

 There are a few reasons why children should have anatomically correct dolls.